The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 If you live in Bragg Creek you’re spoiled for choice when it comes to hiking.
 Fortunately for those of us who live in Calgary, all of the trailheads for the Bragg Creek hikes described below are less than an hour’s drive away.
-All the trailheads are accessed off of Highway 66, with the Fullerton Loop and Sugar Mama hikes the first ones you reach, only 15 kilometres southwest of Bragg Creek.
+All the trailheads are accessed off of Highway 66, with the Fullerton Loop and Sugar Mama hikes the first ones you reach, only 15 km southwest of Bragg Creek.

 These seven Bragg Creek hikes are lovely – offering a mix of ridge walks and mountains.
 But for many, they won’t replace a trip to Banff National Park or the hikes off of Highway 40 in Kananaskis Country.
 Still you can’t beat them for accessibility, especially from the Calgary area.
 Many are family-friendly.
 All are dog-friendly (on a leash) and some you can knock off in just a half day.

 If you’re planning to do anyone of these hikes early in the season, take icers because there’s still likely snow at elevation.
 A pair of poles and extra clothing would also be smart.
 In mid-May 2020 a pair of snowshoes would actually be the best way to climb the mountain as there is easily thigh deep snow right at the trailhead.

 Don’t forget your credit card so you can get a refreshment after the hike.
 There are several cafes in Bragg Creek that are perfect for refueling stops, with the Cinnamon Spoon the most visible one from the highway.
 There are a couple of gas stations in town too.

 Before you start hiking, read The 10 Hiking Essentials Everyone Should Carry.
 I have never seen a bear while doing any of these hikes but I’d still recommend carrying a can of bear spray.
 I also highly recommend that you check the trail status of any of these hikes before you go as they can change in a heartbeat.